Stewart's Corral

 After my first pan around 360 degrees, I stopped here, facing East.

 In the audio recording, a steady whine from the cell-tower(s) 6 miles away, plus a (closer) data transmission with a slow pattern, can be heard coming from the east.
-It sounds similar to a 2G or 3G cell-phone, possibly checking in with a tower, or checking for messages.
+It sounds similar to a 2G cell-phone, possibly checking in with a tower, or checking for messages.
 Alas, none of the other meters can help pinpoint this signal's source, however the ZAP CHECKER does spike when pointed this direction, about the same as last year.
 That must be a different signal source, as it is steady or constant.
 So the ZAP CHECKER shows 80-100 at sensitivity 10, but the ACOUSTIMETER only shows a peak of 0.03, but the audio is loud and very useful.
 The directional antenna plus the audio makes this the perfect meter/detector for hunting for sources.

 Audio recording: Here is a better sample at higher quality, recorded 2010.May.19 while panning from north to southeast on the next ridge to the south.
 41 seconds 323Kb [mp3].
 The distant whine goes up and down as I pan, aiming left and right, trying to pin down the source of the other signal.